Create a Website Account - Manage notification subscriptions, save form progress and more.

 For case management services, we serve seniors over the age of 60 residing in:

 Our meal sites our open to any senior over the age of 60.
-Home-delivered meals are provided for qualified seniors in the Village of McFarland, Town of Dunn, and Pleasant Springs.
+Home-delivered meals are provided for qualified seniors in the Village of McFarland, Town of Dunn, and Town of Pleasant Springs.

 Case management is helping older adults navigate through a maze of information and identify resources to promote wellness.
 A case manager has an ongoing relationship with the client to monitor their usage of services over an extended period of time and advocate for additional services as needed or indicated.